-The color label is attached to the frame behind the left side cover. ▶ P. 53
+The color label is attached to the frame behind the left side cover. ▶ P. 52

-Installing non-Honda parts may make your motorcycle unsafe and cause a crash in which you can be seriously hurt or killed.
+Installing non-Honda parts may make your vehicle unsafe and cause a crash in which you can be seriously hurt or killed.

-Always use Honda Genuine Parts or equivalents that have been designed and approved for your motorcycle.
+Always use Honda Genuine Parts or equivalents that have been designed and approved for your vehicle.